Students commencing from 2015 should refer to the handbook for our new program:

 Bachelor of Construction Management (Building)

-Mode of delivery
+Mode of Delivery

 Construction managers have the need for a diverse range of skills to successfully manage the delivery of complex construction projects.
 Rewards for successful construction managers are considerable as the industry is experiencing a chronic skills shortage.

-If you wish to apply for credit for studies completed at another institution or if you are changing programs within the University and wish to transfer your credit to a new program go to http://www.newcastle.edu.au/service/credit-transfer/ and click on How to apply for credit.
+If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, go to http://www.newcastle.edu.au/service/credit-transfer/ and click on 'How to Apply for Credit'.

 It is a requirement that students complete a total of 16 weeks relevant practical experience prior to commencing their final year (4th year) of study.
 Further information may be obtained from the Program Convenor or Student Hub.

 The program is fully endorsed by professional bodies, both in Australia and internationally, and currently holds accreditation from the Australian Institute of Building (AIB).

-This program requires the completion of 320 units, comprising 300 Core Courses and 20 units of Electives.
+This program requires the completion of 320 units, comprising 300 Core Courses and 20 units of electives.